JosephJoshyK/Force-Control-and-Slip-Detection-for-a-Non-Backdrivable-Robotic-Gripper/README.md

     - **Gripper Setup:**
       - Navigate to the `Gripper Setup` folder.
-      - Follow the step-by-step instructions to assemble and configure the robotic gripper.
+      - Follow the step-by-step instructions to configure the robotic gripper.

+    - **Complete Setup:**
+      - Navigate to the `Complete Setup` folder.
+      - Follow the comprehensive guide to ensure all components are correctly integrated and configured.

 4. **Start the main application:**
     ```bash
-    python main.py
+    roslaunch force_control_slip_detection main.launch
     ```

-For more detailed instructions, refer to the [Installation Guide](docs/installation.md).
+For more detailed instructions, refer to the `README.md` in each folder.

 ## Where Users Can Get Help with Your Project